SharkSnack/shiren-5/content/dungeons/lost-well.md

 ### Floor Guide

-This section assumes your shield has runes like Anti-Onigiri, Anti-Hypno, Anti-Peck, Magi-Twister, Anti-Blast※, etc.
+This section assumes your shield has runes like Anti-Onigiri, Anti-Hypno, Anti-Peck, Magi-Twister, Anti-Blast+, etc.

 #### Early Game (1-25F)